rguo12/awesome-causality-algorithms/README.md

 # awesome-causality-algorithms [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-An index of algorithms for learning causality with data.
+An index of algorithms for causal machine learning.

 **Reproducibility is important!** We will remove those methods without open-source code unless it is a survey/review paper.